 The most important part though, to get that pumpkin spice flavor, is by marinading.
 All of those great pumpkin spices plus real pumpkin made this one juicy piece of meat.

 One week ago The Weeknd debuted his newest single, “Starboy.”
 Also the title of an upcoming album, which Complex Magazine says “is easily his most anticipated album yet.”
-Starboy is a term meaning someone full of style.
-And, hello, The Weeknd done BLOWED UP last year.
+Starboy is a slang term, defined as someone full of style.
+And, hello, The Weeknd went from zero to 100 real quick.
 Am I right?

 Do I have any Weeknd fans circa 2012 out there?